 All of these perspectives are critical to surmounting the challenges of precision medicine.
 Their integration has the potential to lead to fundamentally new methodological advances, accelerating progress toward widespread deployment of precision medicine in practice.
 This will require mathematical, statistical, and computational scientists to forge new, deep collaborations among themselves and with biomedical scientists.

-This SAMSI program will facilitate this critical interdisciplinary exchange by bringing together leading mathematical, statistical, computational, and health sciences researchers to pursue innovative, data-driven methodology for precision medicine.
-The program will foster these interactions through workshops, opportunities for long- and short-term visitors, and theme-focused working groups that meet regularly by video-conference, allowing ongoing collaborations among non-resident participants.
+This SAMSI program facilitated this critical interdisciplinary exchange by bringing together leading mathematical, statistical, computational, and health sciences researchers to pursue innovative, data-driven methodology for precision medicine.
+The program fostered these interactions through workshops, opportunities for long- and short-term visitors, and theme-focused working groups that meet regularly by video-conference, allowing ongoing collaborations among non-resident participants.

 Planning for this program is ongoing.
 As more information becomes available, it will be provided.